Egypt features heavily in a select number of Greek myths as a numinous and magical place.

 While there is evidence of connections between the Mycenaean states of Greece and the New Kingdom rulers of Egypt, sustained contact between the two sides of the Mediterranean only really took off again in around the 8th century BC, when the Greeks were once more looking to the seas for new lands to colonise and trade with.

-It is highly likely that Odysseus' cover story, which he gives to Eumaeus when he is back on Ithaca, reflects these early piratical endeavours and the Egyptians' tendencies to hire Greek (and Carian) mercenaries.
+It is highly likely that Odysseus' cover story, which he gives to Eumaeus when he is back on Ithaca, reflects these early piratical endeavours and the Egyptians' tendencies to hire Greek (and Carian) mercenaries, rather than being a reflection of Bronze Age Aegean encroachments into the Nile Delta.

 Herodotus synchronises Solon's travels to Egypt with the time of Amasis of the 26th dynasty.
 In fact, Herodotus can be read as refering to two journeys (or a subsequent addition to Solon's laws after his return: -